 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.

 Other than our mortgage, the bulk of our debt came from school loans, although some came from my own stupidity…

-I had an idea for a business and somehow persuaded my husband to let me “invest” $5000 on our credit card.
-I was careful not to use terms like “borrow” or “debt.”
-That business never got off the ground but the debt stuck with us.
+In 2005, I had an idea for a business and somehow persuaded my husband to let me “invest” $5000 on our credit card.
+That’s a fancy way of saying “debt.”
+The business never got off the ground but the debt stuck with us.

 The first steps